 3.8 PROCEDURE FOR DATA ANALYSIS

 Data collected were analyzed using descriptive statistic for which both one-sample test (T-test) and Kruskal-Wallis non-parametric group alternative descriptive statistical technique have been used to obtain values.
 The descriptive statistics were used to obtain the mean values, standard deviations and standard error as well as the p-values as being the significant of the study (Saunders et al., 2007; Bush et al., 2008).
-The statistical methodology (Kruska-WallisTest), according to (Tabachnick & Fidel, 2007; Copper et al., 2008) defined the methodology as being descriptive and as a non-paramedic technique when data is measured on nominal and ordinal scales to obtain the median values as well as p and the z-values to show level of significance and probabilities (Copper and Schindler, 2008 Tabachnick & Fidel, 2007).
+The statistical methodology (Kruska-Wallis, Test), according to (Tabachnick & Fidel, 2007; Copper et al., 2008) defined the methodology as being descriptive and as a non-paramedic technique when data is measured on nominal and ordinal scales to obtain the median values as well as p and the z-values to show level of significance and probabilities (Copper and Schindler, 2008 Tabachnick & Fidel, 2007).

 3.9 ETHICAL CONSIDERATION